learn-co-curriculum/dsc-generating-word-embeddings-lab/README.md

 ## Introduction

-In this lab, you'll learn how to generate word embeddings by training a Word2Vec model, and then embedding layers into Deep Neural Networks for NLP!
+In this lab, you'll learn how to generate word embeddings by training a Word2Vec model, and then embedding layers into deep neural networks for NLP!

 ## Objectives

 You will be able to:

-* Demonstrate a basic understanding of the architecture of the Word2Vec model
+- Train a Word2Vec model and transform words into vectors
-* Demonstrate an understanding of the various tunable parameters of Word2Vec such as vector size and window size
+- Obtain most similar words by using methods associated with word vectors

 ## Getting Started

-In this lab, you'll start by creating your own word embeddings by making use of the Word2Vec Model.
-Then, you'll move onto building Neural Networks that make use of **_Embedding Layers_** to accomplish the same end-goal, but directly in your model.
+In this lab, you'll start by creating your own word embeddings by making use of the Word2Vec model.
+Then, you'll move onto building neural networks that make use of **_Embedding Layers_** to accomplish the same end-goal, but directly in your model.

 As you've seen, the easiest way to make use of Word2Vec is to import it from the [Gensim Library](https://radimrehurek.com/gensim/).
 This model contains a full implementation of Word2Vec, which you can use to begin training immediately.
 For this lab, you'll be working with the [News Category Dataset from Kaggle](https://www.kaggle.com/rmisra/news-category-dataset/version/2#_=_).
 This dataset contains headlines and article descriptions from the news, as well as categories for which type of article they belong to.